 How to Crack Ivy League College Admissions?

-Imagine this: It’s the middle of your grade 12, and while your classmates are drowning in stress, you’ve already secured a spot at your dream school.
-The difference?
-You played your cards right by choosing the perfect application strategy.
+Imagine this: It’s the middle of grade 12, and while your classmates are stressed, you’ve already secured a spot at your dream college.
+The secret?
+Choosing the right application strategy—not just the right school.

 Understanding Your Application Options